ChristophRettinger/Play.LLM/README.md

 ## Usage

 Open `index.html` in a browser.
 On first use you will be prompted for your OpenRouter API key, which is stored in local storage.
-The chat uses the `gemini-2.0-flash-exp:free` model.
+The sample page currently requests the `mistralai/mistral-small-3.2-24b-instruct:free` model by default (see `js/main.js`).

 The application includes two example tools available to the LLM: